Why Your HR Department Is Critical to the Success of Your Merger or Acquisition

 Once you’ve established the new entity and determine who’s in charge, clearly communicate where the organization is headed and how it will get there.
 Part of this involves determining an organizational hierarchy and establishing decision-making protocols as soon as reasonably possible.
-Once again, your HR professionals can help you thoughtfully communicate new expectations to ensure everyone understands—and feels secure within—the new normal.
+Once again, your HR professionals can help you thoughtfully communicate new expectations to ensure everyone understands and feels secure in the process.

 A key ingredient for a successful transition